noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-policy-ref.md

 aws:Referer
-aws:RequestTag/SomeTagName # restrict resource tags to this tag with the optional values aws:ResourceTag aws:SecureTransport # ensure the request was made via SSL/TLS aws:Source{Account,Arn,Vpc,Vpce}
+aws:RequestTag/SomeTagName # restrict resource tags to this tag with the optional values aws:ResourceTag aws:SecureTransport # the request was made via SSL/TLS aws:Source{Account,Arn,Vpc,Vpce}
 aws:SourceIp # the IP address range used by the requester. aws:TagKeys # checks the tags being used in the request